hclimente/hclimente.github.io/_posts/2024-01-08-python-basics.md

 # (C)Python is interpreted

-It is often said that whether a language is compiled or interpreted is an "implementation detail".
-That is, we should separate Python, the programming language itself, from its specific implementation (like [CPython](https://github.com/python/cpython), [IronPython](https://ironpython.net/) or [PyPy](https://www.pypy.org/)).
-Nonetheless, the most popular implementations are, indeed, **interpreted**.
-More specifically, CPython executes Python code in two steps:
+No programming language is either interpreted or compiled.
+A language is just a set of instructions to tell a computer how to perform tasks.
+And this language can be implemented in different ways.
+For instance, while Python's reference implementation is [CPython](https://github.com/python/cpython), other implementations exist, like [IronPython](https://ironpython.net/) or [PyPy](https://www.pypy.org/).
+It is a fact, however, that most implementations of Python are **interpreted**.
+For instance, CPython executes a Python script in a two-step process:

 1. "Compile" the source code into a Python-specific lower level code (`*.pyc`, stored in `__pycache__`), called _bytecode_.
 1. Execute the bytecode by the Python Virtual Machine.
 This is an infinite evaluation loop that goes over all the lines, containing a switch over all possible bytecode instructions.

-Note that I wrote compilation in quotes, to mean that it is qualitatively different from what happens with so so-called compiled languages, like C or C++, in which a standalone executable is produced.
-Another difference is that CPython's seeks to execute the code as soon as possible.
-Hence, it spends little time in optimizing the executable.
-In contrast, C/C++ compilers spend a significant amount of time carrying optimizations.
+> Step 1's "compilation" is qualitatively different from the compilation of so-called compiled languages.
+For starters compiling a C code results in a standalone executable.
+Another difference is that CPython's aims to going from source code to execution as quickly as possible.
+Hence, it spends little time performing optimizations that would result in faster runtimes.
+In contrast, C compilers spend a significant amount of time optimizing the final binary, resulting in faster programs.

 # Python types